-It is the responsibility of the College faculty, staff, and administration to provide the academic or program access accommodations for a student with severe physical impairments.
+It is the responsibility of the College faculty, staff, and administration to provide academic or program access accommodations for a student with severe physical impairments.
 Reasonable accommodations will be provided to address the student's disability within the classrooms and service areas of the College.
 Accommodations are determined through the DRC.
-Appropriate accommodations, for example, may include providing a note taker for class lectures, a scribe to record responses or complete forms, provision of adaptive equipment within the classroom or lab setting, assuring building and College accessibility, or any other type of reasonable assistance that will allow the student equal access to the College and its programs.
+Appropriate accommodations, for example, may include providing a copy of a peer's notes for class lectures, a scribe to record responses or complete forms, provision of adaptive equipment within the classroom or lab setting, assuring building and College accessibility, or any other type of reasonable assistance that will allow the student equal access to the College and its programs.

 It is not the responsibility of the College to provide services to meet the personal needs (actions needed regardless of whether the person is a student or not) of the student.
 Example of those services may include, but are not limited to, transfer from a car/van to a wheelchair; transportation to or from the classroom; administering medication; and addressing toilet, feeding or dressing needs.